JSON Copilot

 Browser Memory Limits

-Extremely large files (50 MB+) may approach browser memory limits, especially on mobile devices or older computers.
+Very large files (10 MB+) may slow down the editor, and extremely large files can approach browser memory limits — especially on mobile devices or older computers.

 Workaround: Split very large files into smaller chunks, or use a desktop computer with more RAM for massive datasets.